-Although it likely was brought to the attention to most of the world by the 2014 Winter Olympics, the Black Sea resort city of Sochi has many assets that make it a great place to visit.
+Although it likely was brought to the attention to most of the world by the 2014 Winter Olympics, there are a lot of exciting things to do in Sochi that make it a great place to visit.
 Spanning 145 kilometers across the coast of the Black Sea, Sochi is the second longest city in the world, giving it plenty of room to pack in many attractions that’ll keep you busy no matter how long your trip.

 Sochi is one of Russia’s most popular destinations.
 It’s also one of the few places on Earth where you can spend the morning on the slopes and the afternoon swimming in the sea.
 This is possible because Sochi has multiple mountain resorts that are open throughout the year, including the summer.